jacksalici/salinger-theme/readme.md

     git submodule add https://github.com/jacksalici/salinger-theme.git themes/salinger
     ```

 2. Configure your `hugo.toml`.
 I suggest copying the demo file present in the __example site__ folder.
-Please note that some parameters are mandatory for the theme to work properly.
+Please note that **some parameters are mandatory** for the theme to work properly.

-3. Install the dependencies.
+3. Install the dependencies in the theme folder and the main folder.

     ```bash
+    cd themes/salinger
+    npm install
+    cd ../..
     hugo mod npm pack
     npm install
     ```